 And that’s it!

-And if you want a recommendation for a really good cover designer who works in a range of genres but is still very competitively priced, try Deranged Doctor Designs who will do your ebook and paperback and audiobook for just $360.
+I promised a recommendation at the end for a good cover designer.
+If you want one I recommend who works in a few genres and is competitively priced, try Deranged Doctor Designs.
+They will do your ebook and paperback and audiobook for just $420 (as of January 2023).